Reviewed Date: 09/05/2023

 The report is not an audit.
 The report does not have to be completed by an accountant, so the expense of complying with the law is minimal.

 The Comptroller’s Office has ruled that the reporting requirement does not apply to volunteer fire departments operated by cities or counties regardless of whether they call themselves a volunteer fire department or whether their firefighters are volunteers.
 The reporting requirement only applies to non-profit volunteer fire departments whose financial activity is not accounted for in a municipal or county audit report.
-If the volunteer department is included in the municipal or county audit, they do not have to file the report.
+If the volunteer department is included in the municipal or county audit, they are not required to file the report.